Back to Insurance

 Estimating your sum insured

-You can use the Valocity MyRebuild calculator to estimate the cost to rebuild your home.
-Enter your address and the calculator will prepopulate information about your property as a starting point for you to add additional features that need cover or any renovations you’ve made.
+Once you’ve entered your address, the calculator will prepopulate information about your property.
+This is a starting point for you to add additional features that need cover, or any renovations you’ve made.

-The estimated rebuild cost is a guide only and is not intended to replace a professional valuation or quantity surveyor estimate.
 Not all the prepopulated information provided by the calculator will necessarily be accurate for your home.
-You’ll need to decide whether the estimate is appropriate, or if you should amend it based on your knowledge of your home and property.
-It’s your responsibility to correct any information if it’s not accurate.
+You’ll need to decide whether the estimate is appropriate, or if you should amend it based on your knowledge of your home and other permanent structures or special features on your property.

-If you set your total sum insured too low, you may not be able to repair or rebuild to the same size and quality, or you could find yourself paying for some of the repairs or rebuild cost yourself.
-You can review and update your sums insured at any time by contacting the IAG PremierCare team.
+If you set your total home sum insured too low, you may not be able to repair or rebuild to the same size and quality, or you could find yourself paying for some of the repairs or rebuild costs yourself.

 Get in touch